 Get started - first-time setup

 Driversnote helps you log your mileage for reimbursement and tax deduction purposes.
-You can record trips, classify them and create tax-compliant reports ready to hand over.
+You can record trips, classify them and create tax-compliant documentation, ready to hand over.

 Driversnote has both a mobile app and a website you can use with the same login, making it easy to use on the go or from a computer.
 For the best experience, we recommend using both.
 The mobile app allows you to have your logbook always at hand and track your mileage in real-time and the website makes it easier to go over past trips and edit them.